austin-mroz/SMORES/validation_systems/common_carbon_substituents/README.rst

 __ ../common_carbon_substituents_fast

-To get more details about what each step does, and looks at configuration options, use the ``-h`` parameter, for example
+To get more details about what each step does, or look at its configuratoin options, use the ``-h`` parameter, for example

 .. code-block:: bash